icplayer/icplayer/addons/ModelViewer3D/documentation.md

     </tr>
     <tr>
         <td>Model iOS</td>
         <td>Path to the file containing the 3D model necessary to run the AR functionality in iOS.
-Supports only the usdz 3D models.</td>
+Supports only the usdz 3D models.
+Check chapter Augmented Reality (AR) for more information.</td>
     </tr>
     <tr>
         <td>Poster</td>